Naapperas/feup-prog-proj/ReadMe.txt

 MAIN DIFFICULTIES:
  Trouble passing by reference, which led to unexpected copies of robots during movement;
  Trouble dealing with relative paths.

+COMPILATION:
+ To compile the source, simply type 'make' into the terminal in a system that supports make.